-Deferred revenues related to prepaid customer wallet will be recorded as Mobility Revenues when riders will take a ride or make a subscription, while deferred revenues related to Media will be mainly recorded as Revenues in the first six months of 2022.
+Deferred revenues related to prepaid customer wallet will be recorded as Mobility Revenues when riders will take a ride or make a subscription, while deferred revenues related to Media will be mainly recorded as Revenues in the first six months of 2023.

-6. Contract assets - Media rights
+6. Prepaid Media rights

-As of December 31, 2021, contract assets amounted to \$2,758 are composed by media rights to commercialize and broadcast sport events (live and highlights).
-The table below shows the Contract assets roll-forward from December 31, 2020, to December 31, 2021.
+Prepaid Media rights are composed by media rights to commercialize and broadcast sport events (live and highlights).
+The table below shows the Prepaid Media rights roll-forward from January 1, 2021, to December 31, 2021, and from January 1, 2022, to December 31, 2022.